-Luckily Vietnam, and Saigon in particular, has since enthusiastically jumped onto the global craft beer bandwagon.
-In the last two years, a bevy of expat-run craft brewers ranging in size from friends making beer in their kitchen to professional large-scale breweries have appeared.
+In the last two years, Vietnam and Saigon in particular, has enthusiastically jumped onto the global craft beer bandwagon.
+A bevy of expat-run craft brewers ranging in size from friends making beer in their kitchen to professional large-scale breweries have appeared.
 What was once a dead zone in terms of interesting beer has turned into a hotspot, where seemingly every downtown bar offers at least one brew from a local company.

 One of the first craft beer arrivals was Fuzzy Logic Brewing, co-founded by Colin O’Keefe and Max Crawford.
 In 2014, they brewed a well-received keg for some friends.
 Eventually they turned their homegrown operation into a real business, with rented brewing equipment in a suburb of Saigon and beer on tap at 20 locations across the city, in addition to a recent move into Cambodia and Hanoi.